 This region is also home to the Dambulla Cave Temple Complex, an ancient Buddhist monastery.
 It consists of five separate shrines built high into the side of the hill and feature a myriad of ornate Buddhist statues.

 LEAVING SIGIRIYA | How to get from Sigiriya to Kandy | If time permits, you have a couple options before heading on to Kandy:

 If you have more time…

 First, you could head up to the cultural capital of the North, Jaffna.
 This city is home to majority Muslim residents, and the devastation of recently lost civil war is apparent.
-This shouldn’t dissuade you though, the city is full of great culture and people and since it’s not on any usual route guides for Sri Lanka, you’ll find less tourists, and more Sri Lankan authenticity.
+This shouldn’t dissuade you though, the city is full of great culture and people and since it’s not on any usual itinerary in Sri Lanka, you’ll find fewer tourists and more Sri Lankan authenticity.

 Secondly, you can head out to the northeast surf spot of Trincomalee where the beaches are less busy and more expansive than in the south.
 This surfing and whale watching destination is also less developed, so don’t expect to get a myriad of western food options.
 It’s the perfect opportunity to truly connect with the local people and try a Sri Lankan curry!

 If time is tight, continue on the best Sri Lanka itinerary and head straight to the cultural capital, Kandy.
 The best way to get from Sigiriya to Kandy is by grabbing a tuk-tuk to the bus station in Dambulla.
 From there you can take a bus to Kandy.
 This will cost you less than $10 USD and will take 3 hours.

 Day 5 + 6 | Welcome to Kandy, the Cultural Capital of Sri Lanka